ocoboco/cloud-config-toolkit/README.md

 ### `config.deserialize` (required, defaults to `JSON.parse`)

-`deserialize` is a function that derserializes the configuration object.
+`deserialize` is a function that deserializes a raw string representation into the configuration object.

 ```
-function deserialize(configurationString)
+function deserialize(string)
 ```

 ### `config.export` (optional)